Technology Transfer and Licensing

 INCREASED RESISTANCE TO BACTERIAL PATHOGENS IN PLANTS

-- The Ptr1 technology can be used to confer resistance to bacterial speck, wilt and spot disease in tomatoes, peppers, potatoes, tobacco plants.
+- The Ptr1 technology can be used to confer resistance to bacterial speck, wilt and spot disease in tomatoes, peppers, potatoes, tobacco plants, and possibly a broader range of important crops

-- The technology can be applied using a cisgenic approach, editing of pseudogene or plant breeding
+- The technology can be applied using a cisgenic approach, editing of the endogenous pseudogene or plant breeding

 - Licensing opportunity for human and animal use